GonzaloHirsch/jwt-nodejs-security/README.md

 }

 // Let's initialize our example API with some user records.
-// NOTE: We generate passwords using the Node.js CLI with this command.
+// NOTE: We generate passwords using the Node.js CLI with this command:
 // "await require('bcrypt').hash('PASSWORD_TO_HASH', 12)"
 let users: { [id: string]: IUser } = {
     '0': {